CFA® Equity Valuation

 This reading focuses on different types of indexes, how they are constructed, and what they are used for.

-This reading presents a detailed discussion on whether market prices reflect the intrinsic value of securities.
+This reading presents a detailed discussion on whether and/or how effectively market prices reflect the intrinsic value of securities.

 Overview of Equity Securities

-This reading provides a qualitative analysis of the features that distinguish equity securities from other asset classes.
+This reading provides a qualitative analysis of the features that distinguish equity securities from other asset classes and their roles in the capital markets.

 Industry and Company Analysis

-This reading looks at the comparative frameworks that are commonly used to analyze equities.
+This reading looks at the comparative frameworks that are commonly used to analyze corporate equities.

 Equity Valuation: Concepts and Basic Tools